Manfreda

 Manfreda was a genus of flowering plants in the family Asparagaceae, subfamily Agavoideae.
 Along with Polianthes, members are commonly called tuberoses.
 The generic name honours 14th-century Italian writer Manfredus de Monte Imperiale.
-All species are now placed in Agave.
-(See Agave § Taxonomy.)

-Like other species of Agave, former Manfreda species have rosettes of leaves branching from a very short stem, and flowers at the end of a long stalk.
+Manfreda species, like those in related genera Agave and Polianthes, have rosettes of leaves branching from a very short stem, and flowers at the end of a long stalk.
 The flowers are tubular and whitish, yellow, green, or brownish, with lengthy stamens.